pic

 What happens during myofunctional therapy?

-Your provider at Strategies for Success conducts a thorough evaluation at your first visit so they can create your customized myofunctional therapy plan.
-They review your medical history, examine your oral structure, and orofacial muscle patterning and overall function.
+Your provider at Strategies for Success conducts a comprehensive evaluation during your first visit to develop a personalized myofunctional therapy plan.
+They review your medical history, assess your oral structure, orofacial muscle patterns, and overall function.

 Your myofunctional therapy plan will include an individualized program to strengthen and retrain the muscles involved in speech, resting/breathing postures, and swallowing to restore proper muscle patterns.